Caroline-A/Medical_education/Search_strategy.md

 The strategy consists of two parts:
 * A journal search
-* A topic (title-abstract-keyword-keywordPlus) search for terms specific to medical education and medical groups in training, and a title-abstract-keyword search that combines generic terms for education and training with terms for medicine, doctors and specialities.
+* A topic (title-abstract-keyword-keywordPlus) search for terms specific to medical education and medical groups in training, and a topic search that combines generic terms for education and training with terms for medicine, doctors and specialities.

 #### 1 - Journal search - 44404 (all docs)
 Of the 24 journals, 2 were not found in Web of Science (Canadian medical education journal and Journal of graduate medical education).